Constant Curvature Curve Tube Codes for Low-Latency Analog Error Correction: Introduction

-In this work, we leverage upon the tube packing \cite{Akyol2010} and knot theory \cite{Gonzalez1999} to design $1$:$n$ analog codes for arbitrarily high even-dimensional $n$ spaces.
-Contrary to prior works on analog error correction that focused primarily on the high SNR regime and Gaussian sources \cite{VaishampayanCosta2003}, our work is applicable to other SNR regions and considers uniformly distributed sources.
-In this work, our main contributions are:\\ \textbf{1) Minimum latency.} We design constant curvature curve tube (C3T) code for analog error correction that comes within $5$ dB SNR of OPTA for $n \leq 10$ and for a wide range of SNRs within $[-5,+5]$ dB and requires only one source sample for each code block (minimum possible encoding latency).
-Similar to all constant curvature curve codes studied in the past, our codes are also orthogonal polynomials by virtue of the harmonic frequency structure selected \cite{Kravtsov2007}. \\ \textbf{2) Tube packing.} We use the global radius of curvature \cite{taylor2017structured} formulation as our objective function to pack tubes on a flat torus for optimizing the parameters of a constant curvature curve encoder map.
-We use simultaneous perturbation stochastic approximation as our optimizer because analytic gradients do not exist.\\ \textbf{3) Validation through neural networks.} We train and deploy hardware-accelerated multi-layer perceptron (MLP) network to provide precise closed-form neural net- work decoders as an approximation to the intractable maximum likelihood (ML) decoder for our proposed analog codes.\\ \textbf{4) Source sample reduction.} We demonstrate significant improvements over the theoretically optimal digital channel coding scheme in terms of required number of source samples needed to achieve a (SNR, SDR) pair.
+In this work, we leverage upon the tube packing \cite{Taylor2013} and knot theory \cite{Gonzalez1999} to design $1$:$n$ analog codes for arbitrarily high $n$-dimensional spaces.
+Contrary to prior works on analog error correction that focused primarily on the high \textrm{SNR} regime and Gaussian sources \cite{VaishampayanCosta2003}, our work is applicable to very low \textrm{SNRs} and considers uniformly distributed sources.
+In this work, our main contributions are:\\ \textbf{1) Minimum latency.} We design constant curvature curve tube (C3T) codes for analog error correction that comes within $5$ dB \textrm{SNR} of OPTA for $n \leq 10$ and \textrm{SNR} $<\minus5$ dB.
+The codes require only one source sample for each code block (minimum possible encoding latency).
+Similar to all constant curvature curve codes studied in the past, our codes are also orthogonal polynomials by virtue of the harmonic frequency structure selected \cite{Kravtsov2007}.
+Some parametric curves such as Archimedes' spiral mapping \cite{Hekland2009} may similarly achieve minimal latency.
+However, C3T codes also perform better at low SNR. \\ \textbf{2) Tube packing.} We use the global radius of curvature \cite{taylor2017structured} formulation as our objective function to pack tubes on a flat torus for optimizing the parameters of a constant curvature curve encoder map.
+We use simultaneous perturbation stochastic approximation as our optimizer because analytic gradients do not exist.\\ \textbf{3) Validation through neural networks.} We train and deploy a hardware-accelerated multi-layer perceptron (MLP) network to provide precise closed-form neural network decoders as an approximation for our proposed analog codes.
+We also develop the Bayesian MMSE and maximum \textit{a posteriori} (MAP) decoders to compare the performance of our C3T codes with Archimedes' spiral codes\cite{Hekland2009}, hybrid scalar quantizer linear coder (HSQLC) \cite{Kleiner2009}, hybrid analog-digital codes \cite{Saleh2011} and spherical codes \cite{VaishampayanCosta2003}. \\ \textbf{4) Source sample reduction.} We demonstrate significant improvements over the theoretically optimal digital channel coding scheme in terms of the required number of source samples needed to achieve a (\textrm{SNR}, \textrm{SDR}) pair.